SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-on-contact.md

 It is possible to archive an email (including any attachments) in your mail client inbox on a company/contact in SuperOffice CRM.
 This is a convenient way of storing information you receive via email together with other company/contact information in SuperOffice CRM.

+![In Outlook select the Archive Email button and if email address are stored in SuperOffice CRM, the field company and contact are automatically added -screenshot][img1]

+## Steps

 1. Select the email(s) you would like to archive.

 2. Click the **Archive email** button on the toolbar, and **Archive email** from the dropdown.
 If you select more than one email, the procedure below is repeated for each email.

-3. If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog for archiving email: **This sender's email address is not recognized.
+3. If the [sender of the email is not listed in SuperOffice][1], a warning will appear at the top of the dialog for archiving email: **This sender's email address is not recognized.
 Click here to update SuperOffice with this email address**.
-[How to handle unlisted senders][1]

 4. In the **Subject** field, the subject from the email is automatically inserted.
 However, you may enter any subject text that you would like to be shown in the **Activities** section tab of SuperOffice CRM.